Superior, MT

 12 people

-As of 2023, 2.01% of Superior, MT residents (20 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 2.01% of Superior, MT residents (20 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Superior, MT was 1.38%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Superior, MT compared to that of it's neighboring and parent geographies.